hoverbike1/TOTK-Mods-collection/README.md

 - FPS - **Dynamic FPS:** Matches the game clock to your framerate and fixes slow motion/speed up.
 Recommended to use with FPS mods above.
 </br>Alternativelly you can uncheck the Yuzu's "Limit Speed Percent" in General settings (Ctrl + U) as well as setting "VSync Mode" to OFF without 'speed up' your game.
 </br>**BEWARE!** When you use Dynamic FPS mod under 15 FPS, the physics will break!.
-</br>**BEWARE!** Incompatible with DynamicFPS++.

-- FPS - **DynamicFPS++:** An alternative version of the Dynamic FPS mod by "somerandompeople", do not use 20, 30 or 60 FPS mods (its included already).
-</br>This mod may have less stuttering depending on your hardware.
-We recommend to test by yourself and compare with the combo Dynamic FPS and FPS 30/60 mods.
-</br>**BEWARE!** Incompatible with Dynamic FPS.

 - FPS - **Fix - UI Blackscreen Fix:** Fixes black background on weapon switch UI when playing above 30fps.
 </br>:exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.